 - Paragraphs are composed of two or more sentences that develop a single idea.
 No paragraph should be longer than half a page.

 - Use the serial comma, e.g. (red, white, and blue).

 - Include an author biography and firm affiliation at the end of your article.

 - Avoid advocacy and try to present both sides of any issue.

 Copy must be accurate.
 AHLA does not assume responsibility for the accuracy of quotes, facts, figures, citations, or names in submitted copy.
 Before submitting material, verify the spelling of names, titles, agencies, and institutions.

 In order to provide the art director with time to develop appropriate graphics and cover art, it would be best to contact AHLA Connections staff by the first of the month two months prior to the desired month that the article(s) is to appear in the magazine with a working title(s).

 Please do not include any automatic formatting, such as tabs or spacing to set off indented text, soft returns, double spaces between sentences, bold face or italic within text.
 Save as Rich Text Format (RTF) with 1” (inch) margins on all sides of the document.

-Contributions should be sent either on disk or by e-mail and should be saved in Rich Text Format (RTF).
-Send articles to Allison Beard, Editor in Chief, AHLA Connections, 1620 Eye Street NW, 6th Floor, Washington, DC 20006-4010 or email to email@example.com.
-A hard copy should be sent with the disk or as a follow-up to the email to ensure all materials were received properly.
+Contributions should be sent either on disk or by email and should be saved in Rich Text Format (RTF).
+Send articles to AHLA Connections, 1620 Eye Street NW, 6th Floor, Washington, DC 20006-4010 or email firstname.lastname@example.org.

 Headlines may be rewritten by the publisher in consultation with the feature’s coordinator.
 Your writing style is your own, and we make every attempt to preserve it as we prepare your manuscript for publication.